 |+4 dBu = 1.78 dBV (1.23 millivolts)

-Speaker level has much more voltage that line level, but is highly dependent on the impedance and size of the loudspeaker it is driving.
+Speaker level has much more voltage than line level but is highly dependent on the impedance and size of the loudspeaker it is driving.

 For information on mic level, line level, and speaker level, check out my article Do Microphones Output Mic, Line, Or Instrument Level Signals?

-Microphone preamp will provide enough gain to get the mic level signal to line level.
+Microphone preamps will provide enough gain to get the mic level signal to line level.
 Once at line level, this signal can easily be used in professional audio equipment.